SRHR EDUCATION FOR YOUTH

 Then we have many people with no incomes at all, having so many kids they can’t even take care of.

 It’s important to have planned families if we are to fight poverty.
-That’s why we offer SRHR as family plannin to vulnerable families, facing GBV.
+That’s why we offer SRHR as family planning to vulnerable families, facing GBV.

 what SRHR FIGHTS AGAINST